 Eradicator is aware that mold removal can be a tough job to do on your own.
-However, it is understandable that you may want to remove mold for reasons like trying to save costs.
+However, it is understandable that you may want to remove items affected by mold for reasons like trying to save costs.
 If you are going to attempt to clean mold on your own, there are very important safety measures and information to be aware of and to adhere to before getting started.

 Any mold removal project should start with some preventative measures, including ones that will ensure that mold will not return to the area you are cleaning.
 These measures are also related to protecting your health because as it is widely known, mold can cause serious health issues, including allergic reactions.
 So before you start your mold removal job, take the following measures.